Beyond Data: The Power of Subjective Probability!

 Also Read: Basic Fundamentals of Business Statistics

 People often predict World Cup outcomes using subjective probability, especially when they rely on personal biases instead of objective data.
-This tendency shows how individual preferences can impact probability assessments in real-world scenarios.
+This tendency shows how individual preferences can impact probability assessments in practical scenarios.

 Below are specific points that demonstrate how subjective probability applies to World Cup predictions.